Amazon FBA Revenue Calculator: How to Use It Effectively

 This tool helps Amazon FBA sellers to rank their products and drive up sales.
-Sellers can use this tool to generate high ROI and grow and scale your business efficiently.
+Sellers can use this tool to generate high ROI and grow and scale their business efficiently.

-This tool enables Amazon sellers to get product feedback that helps Sellers improve their listing & rank higher on Amazon SERPs.
+This tool enables Amazon sellers to get feedback regarding their product listing to help them improve their listing and rank higher on Amazon SERPs.

-Amazon FBA revenue calculators are not absolutely accurate.
-They only give you estimates.
-The fees quoted in the calculator may not be exactly the same as the actual end payment.
+Amazon FBA revenue calculators are not 100% accurate.
+The fees quoted in the calculator may not be the same as the actual end payment.
 However, these estimates may not be very far from the actual end payment.

-FBA fees included in the calculator include: Amazon referral fee, picking & packing costs, order handling costs, weight handling, shipping, packaging supplies, shipping to the customer, Amazon seller fees, prep service, customer service, and storage fees.
+FBA fees included in the calculator include Amazon referral fees, picking and packing costs, and order handling costs.
+There are also weight handling, shipping, packaging supplies, shipping to the customer, Amazon seller fees, prep service, customer service, and monthly storage fees.

 Which FBA Fees Are Not Included In The Amazon FBA Calculator?